alexjercan/coin-chase-js/README.md

 This will start the server on port 3000.
 Then you have to start the UI from the `app` folder with

+(sure you can also run it with `npm install` and then run the `entrypoint.sh` file, but this is easier)

 ```console
 cd app
 python3 -m http.server 8080